 - Assign designees within the E-FORCSE system (there is no limit on the number of designees a prescriber may have in the E-FORCSE system.)
 Learn more about designees here.

 - Complete board-approved two-hour CME.
-There are currently four groups that qualify to offer the course right now.
+There are currently several groups that qualify to offer the course right now.